dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 | node.key | Dgraph node private key | Validate node certificate |
 | client._name_.crt | Dgraph client certificate | Authenticate a client _name_ |
 | client._name_.key | Dgraph client private key | Validate _name_ client certificate |

-The Root CA certificate is used for verifying node and client certificates, if changed you must regenerate all certificates.

 For client authentication, each client must have their own certificate and key.
 These are then used to connect to the Dgraph node(s).